project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 \end{bmatrix}
 $$

 In QuTiP, we can create Fock states using the same `basis` function that we used previously to represent our two-states system.
-For example, to represent a field with a single mode, with a maximum capacity of 4 bosons, that currently occupied by only 2 bosons, we can write:
+For example, to represent a field with a single mode, with a maximum capacity of 4 bosons, that is currently occupied by only 2 bosons, we can write:

 ```python
 two = basis(5, 2)